Questions about these policies may be directed to Campus Safety

 Access to residence areas and many academic areas require an authenticated ‘OneCard’

 Card Access keycards are issued by Campus Safety.
 While the initial card is free, there is a fee for replacing a lost card ($15 for the 1st and all subsequent replacements).

 Policy on Reporting Criminal Behavior

 Students are expected to contact Campus Safety immediately if they witness or are subject to crimes against College property (burglary, vandalism), nonviolent crimes (theft and fraud) and victimless crimes, violent crimes against persons involving assault and armed robbery; call Campus Safety.
 If the township police need to be contacted, Campus Safety will do so (although anyone is free to contact the police directly at 911).

-No one except College-authorized personnel is allowed on a roof or ledge of any campus building – including dorms.
+No one except College-authorized personnel is allowed on a roof or ledge of any residence hall, or those of any other campus buildings and structures.
 Because of the risk of serious bodily injury or death, failure to comply may jeopardize a student’s right either to remain in current College housing or to obtain such housing in the future.
+Any student found on the roof or ledge of a College building or structure, will, in addition, be subject to a fine of $250.
 Other sanctions may also apply.

 Search and Seizure/Expectation of Privacy